MassGrid/MassGrid/README.md

  qt          | GUI              | GUI toolkit (only needed when GUI enabled) protobuf    | Payments in GUI  | Data interchange format used for payment protocol (only needed when GUI enabled) libqrencode | QR codes in GUI  | Optional for generating QR codes (only needed when GUI enabled)

-For the versions used in the release, see [release-process.md](release-process.md) under *Fetch and build inputs*.

 System requirements
 --------------------